Public Service Announcement: You Should Not Force Quit Apps on iOS

 Might as well turn the phone off tho - how do you know force quitting apps actually stops it?
 How do you trust anything at all on your phone if you don't trust that an app does what the developer publishes that it does?

 The struggle for battler life is real.
-(Score:2)
+(Score:2, Funny)

 Mr. Gruber must not actually own an iPhone.